romain-jacotin/cuda/README.md

 * Memory copies performed by functions that are suffixed with Async
 * Memory set function calls

+Control is returned to the host thread before the device has completed the requested task.

 ### <A name="concurrentdatatransfers"></A> Concurrent Data Transfers

 Devices with Compute Capability >= 2.0 can perform a copy from page-locked host memory to device memory concurrently with a copy from device memory to page-locked host memory.

+Applications may query this capability by checking the `asyncEngineCount` device property, which is equal to 2 for devices that support it.

 ### <A name="concurrentkernelexecution"></A> Concurrent Kernel Execution

 Devices with compute capability >= 2.0 and can execute multiple kernels concurrently.
+Applications may query this capability by checking the `concurrentKernels` device property, which is equal to 1 for devices that support it.

 The maximum number of kernel launches that a device can execute concurrently is: